 Growing into an understanding of what it means to be a Black American, specifically a Black man, has been a surreal experience (to say the very least).
-In particular, it has been most intimidating seeing the proof that if you’re a Black man trying to access college or certain professions, the odds of succeeding are stacked.
+In particular, it has been most intimidating seeing the proof that if you’re not white and trying to access college or certain professions, the odds are stacked.

 Ergo Critical Thinkers Consulting (CTC) was born.
-The name is inspired by a Little Brown Handbook that I purchased my first semester of college.
-Inside, there is a really useful chapter that breaks down critical thinking into an easy framework that I use to introduce students to the critical thinking process.
-CTC reflects my desire to help others realize their academic and professional goals.
+The name is inspired by a Little Brown Handbook that I was assigned in First-Year Composition my first semester of college.
+Inside, there is a really useful chapter that breaks down critical thinking into an easy-to-use framework.
+Of course, I did fully discover this until I had to design my own critical reading and writing curriculum years later; however, I have been obsessed with demystifying the critical thinking process and showing my students how to apply critical thinking skills to college and career writing tasks.

-Please explore my website and subscribe to CTC’s blog for college admission and career advice plus research on the economy.
+Please explore my website and subscribe to CTC’s blog for college admission and career advice plus research on issues specific to emerging adults.